-Obviously, the per-address packet count distribution will dominate the packet counts of small aggregates.
-A 30-aggregate, for example, can contain at most four addresses, so address structure and correlation have minimal impact on aggregate packet count.
-But what about medium-to-large aggregates, such as /16s?
+Per-address packet counts dominate the packet counts of small aggregates.
+That is, for 24-aggregates and smaller, the aggregate packet count distribution of "random addresses" resembles that of the real data, while that of "random counts" does not.
+This makes intuitive sense.
+A 30-aggregate, for example, can contain at most four addresses, so address structure and correlation can have minimal impact on 30-aggregate packet counts.